somonesummers/somonesummers.github.io/fieldwork.md

 </div>

 ### 2025 JIRP Block 3 Academic Faculty
 I worked with 6 other faculty to instuct a group of 32 mostly undergraduate students on glacier dynamics and ice ocean interactions as a part of the Juneau Icefield Research Program (JIRP).
-I worked with a team of 7 students on a project monitoring the upper Vaughn Lewis glacier using tiltmeters, GPS, and seismometers to investigate daily fluctuations in ice flow.
+I worked with a team of 7 students on a project monitoring the upper Vaughan Lewis glacier using tiltmeters, GPS, and seismometers to investigate daily fluctuations in ice flow.
 I additionally led multiple formal lectures and workshops on glaciology and sewing.

 <div class="box alt">
   <div class="row 50% uniform">